Kafkamorph/DOA-Mapper/README.md

 ======

 More than 2 months ago, I messaged support saying I had found a flaw that allowed a user to map the whole realm in 2 ways:
-- full map, square by square, with everything, including wildernesses
+- full map, square by square, with everything, including wildernesses (not included here, takes around 3 days to map)
 - by using a flaw both in their API and in their already obsolete Flash code, one could make an API call to "get" 16x16 squares of data - (user, might, alliance, and type of outpost)

-Kabam never replid to my offer.
-I say "offer" because, as an Application/Network Security Auditor, I charge for this.
+Kabam never replied to my offer.
+I say "offer" because, as an Application/Network Security Auditor, I usually charge for this, obviously.

 Release